MihaiHng/Password-Shielded-Transfer/README.md

   3. At this point there is a pending transfer created in the system, waiting to be claimed
   4. [Receiver] can claim the pending transfer if:
       - the [password] entered matches the [password] set by [Sender]
-      - the claim is done after claim cooldown period has elapsed
+      - the claim is done after the cancel cooldown period has elapsed

 ## Properties